EVORA-project/evora-ontology/models/docs/modelSpecies.md

 # Slot: model species (modelSpecies)

-_The species of the infected organism in the experiment_
+_The species of the infected organism in the experiment._